Zumbergz/BGLPredictor/Lit Review Stuff/Papers found to study.md

 - A Deep Learning Algorithm For Personalized Blood Glucose Prediction
 	- Uses a **CNN** !!
 And Ohio dataset
 	- RMSE to measure error.
 	- Converts the task into a classification task where the change between the current and future glucose value is split into 256 different categories.
-Preidction results over a 30 minute PH.
+Prediction results over a 30 minute PH.
 	- Doesn't use many of the fields in the Ohio dataset as they were found to increase variance and reduce performance.
 	- Replaces missing values with first-order interpolation.
 For testing data, first-order extrapolation is taken to ensure the future values are not involved. **The predictions of extrapolated intervals are ignored to guarantee that the result has the same length as the CGM testing data when evaluating the performance.**
 	- *Introduces a part of the data with the longest continuous interval from other subjects and combines them into the current subject to form an extended training data.* This strategy keeps 50% of the data as the current subject and the other 5 patients contribute the other half.